-Without any illustrations, this description paints a pretty vivid picture of a certain scene from the movie Frozen.
+Without any visual illustrations, this description paints a pretty vivid picture of a scene from the movie Frozen.
 Listen to the description yourself in the official movie trailer:

 A Definition of Audio Description

-The description of media involves the interspersion of audio description snippets within the program’s original audio components, just like the example above.
+The description of media involves the interspersion of AD snippets within the program’s original audio components, just like the example above.
 This is to allow the individual the benefit of the description, without sacrificing the information in the existing content.

-Most devices don’t have the capability of merging multiple sound tracks.
-This method accommodates for that by providing an option which allows users to replace the original soundtrack with a new version of the soundtrack which contains audio description.
+Most devices don’t have the capability of merging multiple soundtracks.
+This method accommodates for that by providing an option that allows users to replace the original soundtrack with a new version of the soundtrack which contains audio description.
 For those platforms that do allow two audio tracks to play simultaneously, a secondary audio track containing just the description is sufficient.

 Providing a version of a movie with audio descriptions.

-This approach adds the audio description to synchronized media by utilizing a second version of the movie where the original soundtrack and additional audio description are combined into a single track.
+This approach adds the AD to synchronized media by utilizing a second version of the movie where the original soundtrack and additional AD are combined into a single track.

 Providing a movie with extended audio descriptions.

-This approach involves providing a second version of video content with extended audio descriptions.
-One of the main obstacles in creating traditional audio descriptions is that a vast amount of information needs to be provided in a very short amount of time (such as during pauses in the dialogue.)
-Typically a version of the movie with extended audio descriptions and a version without descriptions are available, or the audio descriptions can be turned on and off.
+This approach involves providing a second version of video content with extended AD.
+One of the main obstacles in creating traditional AD is that a vast amount of information needs to be provided in a very short amount of time (such as during pauses in the dialogue.)
+Typically a version of the movie with extended AD and a version without descriptions are available, or the AD can be turned on and off.

 Using a WebVTT description track.